 Use the checklist below to evaluate your own presentation and that of your classmates.

-4. Writing exercise: Career exploration
+4. Career exploration

 Write a job description for your ideal future job.
 Use the template below.